HrishikeshP-01/AzureDataFactory/README.md

 2. Data transformation activities – change nature/schema of data
 3. Control flow activities – defines the sequence of execution of pipeline

+## Upsert with Azure SQL
+*Upsert* – Upsert operation allows the insertion & updating of records in a SQL table at the same time.
+It allows both update operation as well as insert operation.